datnguye/SQL-Server/README.md

 # SQL-Server

-Placing all SQL stored procedures, functions or script for making life easier with SQL Server Developer
+Placing all SQL stored procedures, functions or script to make life easier for SQL Server Developer